mohitrajain/wire-docs/src/developer/reference/spar-braindump.md

      -d@"${METADATA_FILE}"
 ```

-#### Option 2: Create a second IdP, and mark it as replacing the old one.
+#### Option 2: Create a second IdP, and mark it as replacing the old one

 Effects: